strimzi/proposals/058-zk-kraft-migration.md

 The FSM stays in the `KRaft` state.
 The `Kafka.status` keeps the warning condition, on each subsequent reconciliation, until the user re-applies the `strimzi.io/kraft: enabled` annotation.

-#### Phase 1/2: Provisioning the KRaft controller quorum, enabling the migration on the brokers or Rollback
+#### Phase 1 and 2: Provisioning the KRaft controller quorum, enabling the migration on the brokers or Rollback

 At the beginning of this phase, we expect the user to start the pre-migration for the current ZooKeeper-based cluster.

 **_Preconditions_**

 The Apache Kafka cluster is running in ZooKeeper mode, so the `strimzi.io/kraft: disabled` annotation is already applied on the `Kafka` custom resource.
-The FSM is in the `ZooKeeper` state (as per `Kafka.status.migrationState` field) and it keeps staying in this state until the user applies the `strimzi.io/kraft: migration` annotation on the `Kafka` custom resource, and creates the `KafkaNodePool` custom resources(s) for the KRaft controllers.
+The FSM is in the `ZooKeeper` state (as per `Kafka.status.metadataState` field) and it keeps staying in this state until the user applies the `strimzi.io/kraft: migration` annotation on the `Kafka` custom resource, and creates the `KafkaNodePool` custom resources(s) for the KRaft controllers.

 **_Trigger_**